Welcome to the Kootenai River Valley

 Warland, Montana – courtesy Dee Haviland Fournier (tap or click image to enlarge)

-The direct history of the Kootenai River Valley is pretty lost it seems — The history might be so lost as a matter of fact that no one would even know, short of maybe a few family members, that Fred Good was born in Warland in 1923 and Gordon Griffith was born in Warland in 1939 or that Jim Davis died in Warland in 1953 and that 11 month old baby Linda Woodward died in Warland in a house fire in 1951.
+The direct history of the Kootenai River Valley is pretty lost it seems — The history might be so lost as a matter of fact that no one would even know, short of maybe a few family members, that Fred Good was born in Warland in 1923 and Gordon Griffith was born in Warland in 1939 or that Jim Davis died in Warland in 1953 and that 11 month old baby Linda Woodward died in a Warland house fire in 1951.

 It’s unfortunate that I myself don’t directly remember much about the Kootenai River Valley.
 I was a young teen when the valley began to fill.
 I guess when you’re young you don’t pay too much attention to a lot of things.